 Get Started

-Before you start, you’ll need to first register your free Bubble account.
-Click the button below to get started, then you can follow along as we build our app together.
+Before you get started, you’ll need to first register your free Bubble account.
+Click the button below to get started, then follow along as we build our app together.

 Register your account on Bubble